cue-lang/cue/doc/tutorial/kubernetes/README.md

 In Section "Quick 'n Dirty" we showed how to quickly get going with CUE.
 With a bit more deliberation, one can reduce configurations even further.
-Also, we would like to define a configuration that more generic and less tied to Kubernetes.
+Also, we would like to define a configuration that is more generic and less tied to Kubernetes.

 We will rely heavily on CUEs order independence, which makes it easy to